MichaelCurrin/python-twitter-guide/docs/models.md

 The [tweepy.Status] class, which represents a tweet.

 ### Attributes
-> Read-only values on a tweet
+> Read-only values on a tweet object

-These do not require an API call as the data is on the object.
+These do not require an API call as the data is already on the object.

+?> **Twitter API reference:** [Tweet object in the data dictionary] - see this for field name, language-agnostic data types and meanings.
+This is the original source so a better and more up to date reference than Tweepy.

 Example: